 In fact…

-The breed was able to survive.
-However, it took several decades before this cat breed was able to “regain” it’s pre-war numbers which is why it wasn’t “really” noticed by many of the organizations that “officially” recognize different cat breeds until the mid-1970’s.
-And even then, it wasn’t until 1987 when the Cat Fanciers Association (CFA) officially decided to recognize the breed.
+This cat probably could hunt and survive in the harsh Norway climate that allowed it to stay during the late 1930s and early 1940s when most of Europe was entrenched in WWII.
+You see, many domesticated animals suffered greatly during this time, and the Norwegian Forest Cat was no different.
+Fortunately, the breed was able to survive.
+However, it took several decades before this cat breed was able to “regain” its pre-war numbers, which is why it wasn’t “really” noticed by many of the organizations that “officially” recognized different cat breeds until the mid-1970s.
+And even then, it wasn’t until 1987 that the Cat Fanciers Association (CFA) officially recognized the species.

-Now as we’ve already mentioned, the Norwegian Forest Cat or Wegie for short is a really big cat.
-A really big cat with a really thick double coat of fur with a water resistant top coat and a woolly undercoat perfect for keeping them warm in even some of the harshest environments out there.
+As mentioned, the Norwegian Forest Cat, or Wegie for short, is a giant cat.
+A massive cat with a thick double coat of fur, a water-resistant top coat, and a woolly undercoat is perfect for keeping them warm in even some of the harshest environments.

-Find yourself examining a Norwegian Forest cat this closely, you’ll probably also notice that their hind legs tend to be a little be longer than their forelegs which come in quite handy if you like to jump and climb things!
+They’re also known for their highly bushy tails and “triangular” faces.
+If you trace a line from the tip of the chin to each ear, you’ll see that their face makes a perfect equilateral triangle.
+And if you find yourself examining a Norwegian Forest cat this closely, you’ll probably also notice that their hind legs tend to be a little longer than their forelegs, which come in handy if you like to jump and climb things!
 And guess what?
-That’s exactly what these guys like to do!
+That’s precisely what these guys want to do!

-The Norwegian Forest Cat also has a great personality.
-Because while they love people, love being around people and love kids, they aren’t a “needy” cat breed!
-Their fine just “hanging out” in a room full of people without demanding to be the center of attention and not “freaking” out if someone new walks into the house.
+Now, we feel obligated to let all our readers know that we here at IndulgeYourPet are a “bit” biased regarding cats with long fur.
+And while we love just about “any” cat, there’s just something about a cat with a long and fluffy coat that screams… HOLD ME!
+But we’ve got to tell you the Norwegian Forest Cat also has a great personality.
+Because while they love people, love being around people, and love kids, they aren’t a “needy” cat breed!
+They’re fine just “hanging out” in a room full of people without demanding to be the center of attention and not “freaking” out if someone new walks into the house.

 They sort of…

-It’s difficult not to recommend this cat to just about anyone that is willing and able to overlook the fact that their thick and luxurious coat is going to require quite a bit of “maintenance” in order to keep him or her looking their best.
-Now when we say “maintenance” what we’re really suggesting is that you’re likely going to need to give your Norwegian a good brushing once or twice a week and perhaps a bit more if you live in a warm climate that may cause your Norwegian to shed quite a bit.
+They have an “old soul” about them while at the same time being able to handle themselves outdoors and being an accomplished “urban hunter” if need be.
+This is why it’s difficult not to recommend this cat to just about anyone willing and able to overlook that their thick and luxurious coat will require quite a bit of “maintenance” to keep them looking their best.
+Now, when we say “maintenance, “we suggest that you’ll likely need to give your Norwegian a good brushing once or twice a week and perhaps a bit more if you live in a warm climate that may cause your Norwegian to shed quite a bit.

-Unfortunately, the Norwegian Forest Cat breed has been known to be susceptible to several different hereditary health concerns that you should be aware of if you do decide to purchase a Norwegian Forest kitten or better yet adopt a Norwegian Forest rescue cat.
+Unfortunately, the Norwegian Forest Cat breed has been known to be susceptible to several different hereditary health concerns that you should be aware of if you decide to purchase a Norwegian Forest kitten or adopt a Norwegian Forest rescue cat.
+At the same time, many of these conditions can be avoided, provided that you embrace your Norwegian from a reputable breeding program; you should still be aware of these conditions to know what to look out for and what questions to ask.
+Because Norwegian Forest Cats can suffer from the following:

 Which is why…